-The Magee Auxiliary Research Scholar (MARS) endowment has been established to provide a conduit for a researcher as she/he transitions to an independent investigator.
-Salary and research funding are provided for up to three years, thanks to the efforts of the Women’s Auxiliary of Magee-Womens Hospital of UPMC and the Clothes Line.
+The Magee Auxiliary Research Scholar (MARS) endowment has been established to provide a conduit for a researcher as she or he transitions to an independent investigator.
+Salary and research funding are provided for up to three years, thanks to the efforts of the Women’s Auxiliary of UPMC Magee-Womens Hospital and the Clothes Line.

 The program is not accepting applications at this time.